Healthdirect Free Australian health advice you can count on.

 • pelvic pain

-When to seek urgent care
+When to seek emergency care

-Do not be embarrassed.
+There's no need to be embarrassed.
 Remember, the doctors and nurses have helped people in these situations before.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Removing a lost tampon or other object
+How do I remove a lost tampon or other object?

 Self-care at home

-• Wash your hands.
+• wash your hands

-• Squat down and push as if you are trying to have a bowel movement (poo) — this might help push the object down.
+• squat down and push as if you are trying to have a bowel movement (poo) — this might help push the object down

-• Insert one finger into your vagina and make circular movements.
+• insert one finger into your vagina and make circular movements

-• Try to remove the tampon or object.
+• try to remove the tampon or object

-• If you can't remove the tampon using 1 finger, try inserting 2 fingers — trap the object between your fingers and pull it out gently.
+• if you can't remove the tampon using 1 finger, try inserting 2 fingers — trap the object between your fingers and pull it out gently

 Resources and support